Kia Soul: Third generation (SK3; 2019)

 Kia unveiled the third generation Soul and Soul EV (e-Soul in some markets) at the 2018 LA Auto Show.
 Unlike earlier models, it has thin lights as headlights, with the large grille remaining.
-A rugged X-Line trim was also added to the Soul's trim options.
+An X-Line trim became optional.

-Initial models in the US include two options, including a turbocharged 1.6-liter engine and a naturally aspirated 2.0-liter engine.
-It will be both a gasoline model and an electric vehicle, with a "toughened chassis" for crash safety.
+Initial models in the US include two engine options, a turbocharged 1.6-liter engine or a naturally aspirated 2.0-liter engine.
+It will be both a gasoline model and an electric vehicle, with a strengthened chassis for crash safety.
 The Soul now shares a platform with the Hyundai Kona.

 The 2020 Soul and Soul EV were slated for release in North America in the second quarter of 2019.
 In the US, Kia postponed the launch of the Soul EV to 2021.

 The Soul EV is the only version of this generation sold in Europe.
 It is now called e-Soul in most European markets, except for the UK.
 Distinguished with the name "Soul Booster," the 2020 Soul shares a 64-kWh battery pack and powertrain with the Niro.

 In 2021, Kia discontinued the Soul in South Korea, due to poor sales and competition from the similarly sized Seltos.
 In the same year, the Soul started featuring the new Kia logo.

 The 6-speed manual was discontinued in the United States for the 2022 model year.
 Previously, it was only offered on the base LX model.
+Also in the same year, the only exterior change was to the rear wiper.

 Facelift (2023)

 For the 2023 model year, Kia updated the Soul, giving it revised headlights, taillights, front bumper, and rear fascia, along with new two-tone color combinations and new wheel designs.
 Along with the facelift, Kia discontinued the rugged-looking X-Line trim.
 Additionally, the turbo version was discontinued in the US, making the 2.0-liter Nu MPi naturally aspirated engine with CVT transmission the only available powertrain.

+The electric model was discontinued in late 2023.

 Engines

 Marketing

 Kia Motors collaborated with K-pop singer Hyolyn to promote the Soul.
+In addition, Kia collaborated with the group Itzy to introduce the Soul Booster cars in the music video of the group debut single "Dalla Dalla".
+In collaboration with JYP Entertainment, Kia Motors' strategy was to create a growth story through various collaboration activities with the K-pop group, which included a Soul Booster Day with ITZY customer event, to spread the K-pop culture.